-The breadth of issues classified within online safety is considerable, but can be categorised into three areas of risk:
+The breadth of issues classified within online safety is considerable, but can be categorised into four areas of risk:

 - Content: being exposed to illegal, inappropriate or harmful material.
 For example, pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism; - Contact: being subjected to harmful online interaction with other users.
 For example, peer to peer pressure, commercial advertising as well as adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct: personal online behaviour that increases the likelihood of, or causes, harm.
 For example, making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying and - Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group (https://apwg.org/).
+If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group.

 We ensure that online safety is a running and interrelated theme whilst devising and implementing policies and procedures.
 We consider online safety in other relevant policies, when planning the curriculum, teacher training, the role and responsibilities of the DSL and parental engagement.
 We have filters and monitoring systems in place and these are regulated and risk assessed as part of the Prevent Duty.

 We have an Online Safety Policy which identifies the usage and expected behaviour of children.
 As a school we appreciate the value of technology and that appropriate filters are in place, yet this does not lead to unreasonable restrictions which would limit online teaching and safeguarding.

-Education at home/Remote learning: - Where children are being asked to learn online at home, our school will refer to and use the links and resources provided by the DfE; Safeguarding in schools, colleges and other providers and Safeguarding in remote education.
+Education at home/Remote learning: - Where children are being asked to learn online at home, our school will refer to and use the links and resources provided by the DfE Safeguarding and remote education and Providing remote education - guidance for schools